 To be eligible for financial assistance, students must maintain satisfactory progress.
+Students must maintain a minimum GPA of 3.00 and students must successfully complete at least 75% of all credit hours attempted each term.
 Financial assistance recipients will be evaluated at the end of each enrollment period.
-When financial assistance recipients fail to meet the GPA requirement, recipients will be placed on financial assistance warning or suspension, as appropriate.
+When financial assistance recipients fail to meet the GPA requirement or complete the required percentage of attempted hours, recipients will be placed on financial assistance warning or suspension, as appropriate.